V8 engine: France

 French manufacturers were pioneering in their use of V8 engines in the early 1900s with the 1904 Antoinette aircraft engine (the first known V8 engine) and the 1910 De Dion-Bouton.
-However, there were few French automotive V8 engines in the following decades, with manufacturers such as Delage, Delahaye, Talbot-Lago, Bugatti, and Hotchkiss instead using six-cylinder or straight-eight engines.
+However, there were few French automotive V8 engines in the following decades, with manufacturers such as Delage, Delahaye, Talbot-Lago, Bugatti, and Hotchkiss using six-cylinder or straight-eight engines instead.

-From 1935 to 1954, Matford (Ford's French subsidiary, later renamed to 'Ford SAF') produced cars with V8 engines, closely based on contemporary American Ford models.
+From 1935 until 1954, Matford (Ford's French subsidiary, later renamed to 'Ford SAF') produced cars with V8 engines, closely based on contemporary American Ford models.
 Simca purchased the Ford SAF in 1954 and continued to produce various models powered by the Ford Flathead V8 until 1969.

-After WW2, France imposed very steep tax horsepower charges - the owners of cars with engines above 2 L were financially penalized, so France had a very small domestic market for larger-engined cars, such as the V8.
-Despite this, Facel Vega produced luxury and sports cars powered by Chrysler V8 engines from 1954 to 1964.
+After WW2, France imposed very steep tax horsepower charges - the owners of cars with engines above 2 L were financially penalized, so France had a small domestic market for larger-engined cars, such as the V8.
+Despite this, Facel Vega produced luxury and sports cars powered by Chrysler V8 engines from 1954 through 1964.

 Germany

 One of the first German V8 engines was the 1928–1945 Argus As 10 aircraft engine.
-This engine was air-cooled, used an 'inverted V' design, and was used in several training, reconnaissance, and communications airplanes.
+This engine was air-cooled, used an 'inverted V' design, and was used in several training, surveillance, and communications airplanes.

-From 1933 to 1940, the Horch 830 luxury cars were powered by V8 engines (sold alongside Horch's larger straight-eight engines).
+From 1933 until 1940, the Horch 830 luxury cars were powered by V8 engines (sold alongside Horch's larger straight-eight engines).
 Shortly after, the 1934–1937 Stoewer Greif V8 was powered by a 2.5 L V8 engine.

-BMW's first V8 engine was the 1954–1965 BMW OHV V8 engine, a petrol engine with overhead valves and all-aluminium construction.
-The company resumed production of V8 engines in 1992 with the BMW M60 aluminium double overhead camshaft engine, and V8 engines have remained in production until the present day.
-BMW's first turbocharged V8 engine was the 1998-2009 M67 twin-turbocharged diesel engine.
+BMW's first V8 engine was the 1954–1965 BMW OHV V8 engine, a petrol engine with overhead valves and all-aluminum construction.
+The company resumed production of V8 engines in 1992 with the BMW M60 aluminum double overhead camshaft engine, and V8 engines have remained in production until today.
+BMW's first turbocharged V8 engine was the 1998–2009 M67 twin-turbocharged diesel engine.
 The first turbocharged V8 petrol engine from BMW was the 2008–present BMW N63 engine.

 Their first eight-cylinder engine since passenger car and motorsport straight-eight engine production stopped in 1944 and 1955 respectively, Mercedes-Benz began production of the Mercedes-Benz M100 petrol V8 engine in 1963 and has continued production of V8 engines to the present day.
 The M100 had a single overhead camshaft, a cast-iron block, and an aluminium head.
 Supercharging was first used on the Mercedes-Benz M113 engine in 2002 and turbocharging was first used on non-commercial diesel V8 engines in 1999 with the OM628 and on petrol engines with the M278 engine in 2010.

 Porsche's first road car to use a V8 engine was the 1978 Porsche 928 coupe.
 Its first to use a V8 diesel engine was the second-generation Cayenne S Diesel in 2014.

 Audi's first road car to use a V8 engine was the 1988 Audi V8 luxury sedan.
 Its first model to use a V8 diesel engine was the D2 A8 3.3 TDI in 2000.